Adaptive Algorithms with Sharp Convergence Rates for Stochastic Hierarchical Optimization: Algorithms and Main Results

-\textbf{Remark:} \cref{thm:minimax} demonstrates that \adaminimax achieves a rate of $\widetilde{O}(\sqrt{\bar{\sigma}_x}/T^{1/4})$ in the stochastic setting ($\ubar{\sigma}_x>0$) and $\widetilde{O}(1/\sqrt{T})$ rate in the deterministic setting ($\bar{\sigma}_x=0$).
+\textbf{Remark:} \cref{thm:minimax} demonstrates that Ada-Minimax achieves a rate of $\widetilde{O}(\sqrt{\bar{\sigma}_x}/T^{1/4})$ in the stochastic setting ($\ubar{\sigma}_x>0$) and $\widetilde{O}(1/\sqrt{T})$ rate in the deterministic setting ($\bar{\sigma}_x=0$).
 More importantly, our bound achieves the same bound of normalized SGD with momentum under known stochastic gradient variance \citep{cutkosky2020momentum}: it automatically interpolates between sharp rates in both high-noise and low-noise regimes \emph{without the knowledge of noise level}.
 Specifically, the convergence rate improves from $\widetilde{O}(1/T^{1/4})$ to a faster $\widetilde{O}(1/\sqrt{T})$ when $\bar{\sigma}_x$ is sufficiently small, namely $\bar{\sigma}_x=O(1/\sqrt{T})$.
-Notably, this automatic rate interpolation does not require prior knowledge of any problem-dependent parameters, and our proposed \adaminimax algorithm is fully parameter-free.
+Notably, this automatic rate interpolation does not require prior knowledge of any problem-dependent parameters, and our proposed Ada-Minimax algorithm is fully parameter-free.
 In contrast, TiAda \citep{li2022tiada} does not exhibit such a bound in the low-noise regime (e.g., $\bar{\sigma}_x=O(1/\sqrt{T})$), and its convergence rate is not optimal with respect to $\bar{\sigma}_x$ in the stochastic setting since their convergence rate (e.g., Theorem 3.2 in~\citep{li2022tiada}) does not explicitly depend on $\bar{\sigma}_x$.
 See detailed proof of \cref{thm:minimax} in \cref{app:minimax}.
+A comparison of adaptive methods for minimax optimization is also presented in \cref{tab:minimax}.